anshulpaigwar/GndNet/README.md

 ## Citation

-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please consider citing our work:
 ```
 @inproceedings{paigwar2020gndnet,
   title={GndNet: Fast Ground Plane Estimation and Point Cloud Segmentation for Autonomous Vehicles},